-A mortgage audit will also uncover hidden, illegal or excessive fees and violations of federal lending regulations including TILA, RESPA, HOEPA and predatory lending.
-A mortgage audit or forensic mortgage audit can also benefit a homeowner who is facing a possible foreclosure or is seeking lender approval for a loan modification or short sale agreement.
+A mortgage audit is an In-depth examination of lender disclosures and statements that is performed to uncover lender overcharges that are caused by miscalculations of interest charges, monthly payments, amortization or loan balance.
+Mortgage audits also uncover hidden, illegal or excessive fees and violations of federal lending regulations including TILA, RESPA, HOEPA and predatory lending.
+Mortgage audits can benefit homeowners who are facing foreclosure or seeking a loan modification.

 It is important to emphasize that all types of mortgages can contain errors resulting in overcharges.
 These include fixed-rate and adjustable-rate mortgages, home equity loans and reverse mortgages.